-Living on Long Island, you’re guaranteed to hear about ticks, protecting yourself from them and the diseases they can cause.
-But, how much do you really know about these tiny troublemakers?
+Living on Long Island, you’re guaranteed to hear about ticks and the diseases they can cause, but how much do you really know about protecting yourself from these tiny troublemakers?
 Ticks are external parasites which feed on the blood of mammals, birds, reptiles, and amphibians.
-Ticks are typically found outdoors, and are most active during the warmer months of the year (April through September).
+Ticks are typically found outdoors and are most active during the warmer months of the year (April through September).
 In addition to their parasitic nature, ticks often carry harmful diseases including Lyme Disease (which a reported 300,000 people contract each year) and Rocky Mountain Spotted Fever, to name a couple.

 How do you get ticks on you?

 Ticks seek out hosts (often waiting for days or weeks) in many different ways, such as by sensing a host’s breath, body odor, body heat, moisture, or vibrations.
 After a tick attaches itself to a host, the tick has a blood meal which provides the nourishment it needs to mature to its next life stage, starting from the larva stage, to the nymph stage, all the way to the adult stage.